life-itself/tao/onboarding/README.md

 async((Asynchronous))

 sync --> video[Video]
-async --> chat[Discord and Whatsapp]
+async --> chat[Google Chat and Whatsapp]
 async --> email[Email]
 ```
 #### Chat

-To chat, we use Discord and Whatsapp.
+For quick messages that we won't need to refer back to, we use Google Chat and Whatsapp.
+Use email for longer messages and messages you may want to refer back to.
 You'll be added to any relevant groups as part of your onboarding.

 #### Voice / Video calls